 Embedding Incident Response into Business Continuity

 Policy incidents rarely occur in isolation; they intersect with broader business continuity and disaster recovery plans.
-Even so, a well‑structured PIRT ensures that its response procedures are synchronized with the organization’s overall continuity framework.
+A well‑structured PIRT ensures that its response procedures are synchronized with the organization’s overall continuity framework.
 To give you an idea, if a policy breach leads to a partial outage of a critical service, the incident response plan should trigger predefined failover mechanisms, while simultaneously initiating the policy remediation workflow.

 Measuring Effectiveness: KPIs and Reporting